TeamCOMPAS/methods_paper_markdown/paper.md

 # Summary

 Most massive stars---those with initial masses greater than 8 $M_\odot$---are born with another similarly massive star as a companion [@Sana:2012Sci].
 Massive binary stars are responsible for producing many exotic astrophysical phenomena, such as the observed diversity of supernovae, binary pulsars, X-ray binaries and merging compact objects.
-The latter are now regularly observed by the ground-based gravitational wave observatories Advanced LIGO and Virgo [@abbott2016observation].
+The latter are now regularly observed by the ground-based gravitational wave observatories Advanced LIGO and Virgo [@abbott2016observation;@GWTC2].
 Population models of massive binary evolution make it possible to interpret existing observations and to make predictions for future observing campaigns.

 # Statement of need

-Binary population synthesis generates population models of isolated stellar binaries under a set of parametrised assumptions.
+Binary population synthesis generates population models of isolated stellar binaries under a set of parametrized assumptions.
 These models permit comparisons against observational data sets, such as X-ray binaries of gravitational-wave mergers.

 In particular, rapid binary population synthesis is needed in order to efficiently explore a broad parameter space of uncertain assumptions about the physics of stellar and binary evolution, including supernova remnant masses and natal kicks, mass transfer efficiency and stability, and the outcome of common-envelope events.

 [COMPAS](https://compas.science) is such a rapid binary population synthesis suite.
-It parameterises complex astrophysical processes with prescriptions calibrated to detailed models.
+It parametrizes complex astrophysical processes with prescriptions calibrated to detailed models.
 COMPAS is designed to allow for flexible modifications as evolutionary models improve.

 # Details